SoftGeekRO/sgs.nemo-actions/README.md

   - pdfimages (`apt install poppler-utils`) to use PDF images extraction tools
   - pdf_repair (`apt install qpdf`) to use PDF file repairing tools
   - zenity (`apt install zenity`) Zenity enables you to create the various types of simple dialog.
+  - YAD (`apt install yad`) Program allows you to display GTK+ dialog boxes from command line or shell scripts.

 ## Nemo Action updating